The Wharton Business Plan Competition

 since its inception, has drawn over 150 student teams annually,

-comprising nearly 400 participants from Schools across the University of
+comprising over 400 participants from Schools across the University of

 The WBPC is structured to help teams